cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 Changes last week (… forgot to post):

 - `setTimeout`/`setInterval` can now take additional arguments which will be passed on to the callback, as required by the spec.
-(Few people use this feature today because it’s usually much easier to use lambda captures.)
+(Few people use this feature today because it's usually much easier to use lambda captures.)

 Changes the week before last (… also… forgot to post… we really need to code up a bot for this):